History of Chad Bianco in Timeline

 In 2023, Chad Bianco was awarded the Sheriff Award by the conservative think tank the Claremont Institute.

-During the 2024 presidential election, Chad Bianco endorsed Donald Trump, stating in an allegedly sarcastic video that “It’s time we put a felon in the White House”, referring to Trump's felony conviction in May 2024.
+During the 2024 presidential election, Chad Bianco endorsed Donald Trump, stating in a video that "It's time we put a felon in the White House", referring to Trump's felony conviction in May 2024.

-On February 17, 2025, Chad Bianco announced his candidacy for Governor of California in the 2026 election.
+On February 17, 2025, Chad Bianco announced his run for Governor of California in the 2026 California gubernatorial election, becoming the first major Republican to enter the race.

-In September 2025, a female college student was arrested by California State University, San Marcos police, after allegedly making online death threats against Chad Bianco.
+In September 2025, a female college student was arrested for allegedly making online death threats against Chad Bianco.
+She posted bail one day after her arrest.

 2025: $100 Million Federal Lawsuit

-In 2025, Chad Bianco's handling of the arrest of Vem Miller near a Donald Trump rally led to a $100 million federal lawsuit against him and Riverside County, alleging defamation and civil rights violations.
+In 2025, Chad Bianco's handling of the arrest of Vem Miller led to a $100 million federal lawsuit against him and Riverside County.
+Miller alleged defamation and civil rights violations.

-In January 2026, Vem Miller was ordered to complete a gun-safety course and community service; Miller's lawsuit against Chad Bianco was dismissed.
+In January 2026, Vem Miller, who had filed a lawsuit against Chad Bianco, was ordered by a county judge to complete a gun-safety course and 40 hours of community service.

 In 2026, Chad Bianco is a candidate for governor of California.